Ethiopia is one of the most fascinating countries to go backpacking in and is one of my personal favourite countries in the world to travel to.

 I will start with some of the best things you can do in Ethiopia with links in relevant sections to more specific articles on that region.

 There are a lot of photos in this post to give a good visual guide for the regions, but being so many it may take a while to load depending on your internet connection, so bear with it.

-1. The Danakil Depression
+The Danakil Depression

-An absolutely stunning other-worldly alien landscape of volcanic lava flows, active volcanoes, salt flats and remote Afar tribal people.
+An absolutely stunning other-worldly alien landscape of volcanic lava flows, active volcanoes, salt flats and the remote Afar tribal people.

 It’s one of the hottest places on earth and the dry heat sucks the moisture right out of your body.

 You descend from the Ethiopian highlands into an arid barren landscape with salt flats that go for as far as the eye can see.
-Further on near the border with Eritrea you pick up some soldiers fro security against rebels.
+Further on near the border with Eritrea you pick up some soldiers for security against rebels.

 One of the most remote and surreal places ever.

-2. The Rock Churches of Tigray
+The Rock Churches of Tigray

 Set in the north of Ethiopia this landscape is full of old churches and monasteries carved into the rock of mountains and rocky outcrops.